apache/arrow/docs/source/cpp/compute.rst

 |            | | precision = p1 - s1 + s2 + scale          |
 +------------+---------------------------------------------+

-Decimal overflow is checked before calculation.
-Error is returned if the result precision is beyond the decimal range.
+It's compatible with Redshift's decimal promotion rules.
+All decimal digits are preserved for `add`, `subtract` and `multiply` operations.
+The result precision of `divide` is at least the sum of precisions of both operands with enough scale kept.
+Error is returned if the result precision is beyond the decimal value range.

 Comparisons
 ~~~~~~~~~~~